-- .1 Where a Water Service Connection stub is not available, a new tee and valve is required to be cut into the water main.
-The installation requires disinfection as per the Supplementary Standard Specifications. - .2 Tapping sleeves are only permitted under the direction of Halifax Water Operations where the magnitude of a service disruption makes cutting in a new tee impractical.
-In this situation the use of a tapping sleeve will only be approved when the pipe to be tapped is a minimum of one size increment larger than the connecting pipe.
-Additionally, all tapping is subject to visual inspection by Halifax Water Operations prior to tapping to confirm that the pipe structural condition is acceptable for tapping. - .3 All Water Service Connection valves in the right-of-way require a Zinc 24-48 anode. - .4 All pipe and fittings to be installed with polyethylene encasement. - .5 A Water Service Connection greater than 50 metres (164 feet) in length from the public right of way or public easement boundary requires the water meter and backflow prevention device be installed in a private meter chamber, on private property, adjacent to the right-of-way or easement boundary.
+- .1 Where a Water Service Connection stub is not available, a new tee and valve is required to be installed.
+The method of installation (cut in or tapping tee) will be determined by Halifax Water through the permitting process, considering the connection point and impact to the system.
+The installation requires disinfection as per the Supplementary Standard Specifications. - .2 All Water Service Connection valves in the right-of-way require a Zinc 24-48 anode. - .3 All pipe and fittings to be installed with polyethylene encasement. - .4 A Water Service Connection greater than 120 metres (394 feet) in length from the public right of way or public easement boundary requires the water meter and backflow prevention device be installed in a private meter chamber, on private property, adjacent to the right-of-way or easement boundary.

-- .6 The installation of a private fire hydrant off a Sprinkler Service Connection requires adherence to the National Building Code of Canada.
-The fire department connection to a hydrant is not more than 45 metres and is unobstructed. - .7 Private fire hydrants are to be installed such that the hydrant lead is connected to the Sprinkler Service Connection downstream of a CSA approved detector assembly backflow prevention device (Double Check Detector Assembly or Reduced Pressure Detector Assembly).
+- .5 The installation of a private fire hydrant off a Sprinkler Service Connection requires adherence to the National Building Code of Canada.
+The fire department connection to a hydrant is not more than 45 metres and is unobstructed. - .6 Private fire hydrants are to be installed such that the hydrant lead is connected to the Sprinkler Service Connection downstream of a CSA approved detector assembly backflow prevention device (Double Check Detector Assembly or Reduced Pressure Detector Assembly).
 The detector assembly device must be supplied with a positive displacement type meter.
-If the meter is not a Halifax Water approved water meter, Halifax Water will supply a water meter to be installed on the detector assembly's bypass. - .8 Water Service Connections in a master meter arrangement require a private meter chamber, on private property, adjacent to the right-of-way or easement boundary.
+If the meter is not a Halifax Water approved water meter, Halifax Water will supply a water meter to be installed on the detector assembly's bypass. - .7 Water Service Connections in a master meter arrangement require a private meter chamber, on private property, adjacent to the right-of-way or easement boundary.